rsterbin/jquery-multisortselect/README.md

   `validate` and `build`.
 The first accepts the value of the text field and returns true or false, and the second accepts two parameters, the text entry and the id, and returns an item object.

+* If you want to allow the user to create a new item inline, set the `allow_new` option to true and provide `build_suggestion` and `build_item` functions.
+The `build_suggestion` function takes the text entry and the string that will be the suggestion label.
+The `build_item` function takes the text entry and the MultiSortSelect object as parameters, and it can return either the item object, or true to indicate that an ajax function has been called to create the item.
+To add your item after an ajax call, use the insertItem() method on the MultiSortSelect object passed in.
+If you're using a JSON array backend, you'll also want to push your new item onto the `allItems` property.

 * You can provide the option `format` (a function that takes an item object from your json and returns the html for that list item).
 If you don't